Sullla's AI Survivor Season Three Alternate Histories

 Overall Score: 56

-*This stat is EXTREMELY deceiving.
-When accounting for the games where Kublai Khan was on his way out when the game ended, his “true” survival rate plummets to 55%.
+Something to note is that Kublai's survival rate is EXTREMELY deceiving.
+When accounting for the games where he was actively dying when the game ended, his “true” survival rate plummets to 55%.

 Best Performance: His incredible Turn 267 victory in Game 18 takes the cake here, and this date undersold how amazing he played.
 Had Charlie not sniped a couple of cities from Kublai, he could have won before Turn 250.